happygoluckycodeeditor/japanolearn-opensource/README.md

 The app is work in progress and should be ready for the alpha version by the end of February 2025!

+Update: I got tired and did not find much time to implement things, we are pushing it to April 2025!

 <img width="1201" alt="image" src="https://github.com/user-attachments/assets/6ec87cdb-44c5-42fd-b6e2-b4e9f40bf999" />